Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/introduction.rst

 Next/Previous word
    To move the cursor on a word's boundary, use :kbd:`Ctrl-Left` or :kbd:`Ctrl-Right`.

-The text buffer does not communicate with the desktop.
-It only works within Blender.
+The text buffer is in sync with the desktop clipboard.
+But if it is used within Blender the text formatting will be copied as well.
-To insert text from outside Blender, see `Inserting Text`_ below.
+For other ways of inserting a text, see `Inserting Text`_ below.

 Inserting Text
 --------------

-You can insert text in three different ways: from the internal text buffer (`Editing Text`_), or from a text file.
+You can insert text in two ways: from the internal text buffer (`Editing Text`_), or from a text file.

 To load text from a text file, use the :menuselection:`Text --> Paste File` tool.